wp-plugins/flyzoo/readme.txt

 Yes!
 We are currently in Beta and the product is free.
 We'll also keep the product free after the Beta, and offer premium plans for advanced features.

+= How do I create a new Chatroom? =

+Just log into the widget (on your site) using your administrative account, then click on the "CHATS" icon on the widget and here you'll find the "CREATE NEW CHAT" button.
+Only the administrator and site operators are allowed to create chatrooms!

 = System Requirements?  =

-Flyzoo makes extensive use of the JQuery library.
+Flyzoo makes extensive use of the jQuery library.
 If your site is not running jQuery, Flyzoo will load it automatically.
-If your site is running JQuery, Flyzoo supports JQuery 1.3.1+ along with jQuery UI 1.8.24+, though we suggest to upgrade to the latest jQuery version if possible.
+If your site is running jQuery, Flyzoo supports jQuery 1.3.1+ along with jQuery UI 1.8.24+, though we suggest to upgrade to the latest jQuery version if possible.

 = Can I suggest a feature?  =

 Sure, we are in Beta now.
-We love feedbacks so let's get in touch!
+We love feedbacks so let's keep in touch!

 == Changelog ==

-= 0.2 =
-* 08.21.2013 - Updated features list and verified support for 3.6.0

 = 0.1 =
 * 07.20.2013 - First WordPress release :)